Last updated on October 23rd, 2024 at 01:10 pm

 Summary

 When you understand the causes, symptoms, diagnosis, and treatment options for angina, you and your healthcare provider can work together to reduce the risk of heart complications and improve the quality of life for those affected by this condition.
-It is essential for you to adopt a heart-healthy lifestyle, follow medical advice, and adhere to prescribed treatments to manage angina effectively.
+You need to adopt a heart-healthy lifestyle, follow medical advice, and adhere to prescribed treatments to manage angina effectively.
 How do you know that your chest pain is not heart-related?